-Where net realised gains include gains/(losses) arising in previous years, a corresponding (loss)/gain is included in unrealised gains.
+Where net realised gains include gains/(losses) arising in previous years, a corresponding (loss)/gain is included in unrealised gains/(losses).

-^{} This amount includes the annual management charge rebates credited to the Fund's capital.
-This is for the Fund's deposits in the COIF Charities Property Fund where the annual management charge is charged to capital.
+This amount includes annual management charge rebates credited to the Fund's capital.
+This is for the Fund's deposits in the COIF Charities Property Fund and COIF Charities Global Equity Fund where, in all these Funds, annual management charge is charged to capital.